mishamyrt/averto/README.md

 })
 ```

-### Using as a CommonJS module
+### Using as a CommonJS or ES6 module

-Averto can be used as a CommonJS module, so you can use it within webpack or browserify build systems.
+Averto can be used as a module, so you can use it within webpack or rollup build systems.

 First, install Averto using npm: